Introduction to Dynamic Partitioning in Hive

 set hive.exec.dynamic.partition.mode = nonstrict;

 This will set the mode to non-strict.
 The non-strict mode means it will allow all the partition to be dynamic.

-Dynamic partitions can also be called as variable partitioning.
+It can also be called as variable partitioning.
 Variable partitioning means the partitions are not configured before execution else it is made during run time depending on the size of file or partitions required.
 It ensures the best way of the utilization of RAM and the distribution of memory.

-To use this we need to set some property in a hive or the hive configuration xml file.
+To use this, we need to set some property in a hive or the hive configuration XML file.